 But Pisa is still a heralded university town.
 Even Galileo studied in Pisa before being summoned to Florence by the Medici.
 Legend holds that Galileo even conducted scientific testing on the principles of gravity from atop the Leaning Tower.

-Here are the top 10 things to see and do in Pisa:
+Here are the top 10 things to see and do in Pisa, which you should be able to fit into one day in Pisa.

 1. Field of Miracles